Plantur 39 Review: Can Caffeine Regrow Hair?

 BHT is a synthetic preservative with a metabolite that was clinically shown to be a “tumor promoter” in animal studies.

-Alphaisomethyl ionone is a fragrance ingredient shown to have some level of toxicity in rats in a clinical trial published in the International Journal of Toxicology.
+Alphaisomethyl ionone is a fragrance ingredient shown to have some level of toxicity in rats, in a clinical trial published in the International Journal of Toxicology.

-Our conclusion about this product is similar to our conclusion about Plantur 39’s shampoo.
-We consider it potentially effective for hair regrowth due to its active ingredients but would not recommend it due to some questionable inactive ingredients.
+We consider this tonic to be potentially effective for hair regrowth due to its active ingredients, but we don't currently recommend it due to some questionable inactive ingredients.

 Our Clean Hair Growth Picks

-Happy Head Topical is our top hair growth solution.
+Ritual HyaCera is our top hair growth supplement.

-Pros and Cons of Plantur 39
+Plantur 39 Pros and Cons

 Pros:

-• Caffeine does have research backing for hair regrowth
+• Caffeine may support hair regrowth

 • Both formulations contain research-backed active ingredients